jdthiele/orionsdk_python_scripts/sw-mute-unmanage/README.md

 This script helps with the process of muting or unmanaging large numbers of nodes in SolarWinds.
 For any questions, don't hesitate to reach out to David, or submit an issue/pull request.

+This package utilizes the orionsdk-python package that SolarWinds publishes here: https://github.com/solarwinds/orionsdk-python.
+See that package for initial setup of the SDK and other problems with the SDK.

 ## Install

 ``` shell